Student Teaching Admission and Requirements

 - Have documentation of an approved student teaching/level II portfolio on file.

-- Have passed the appropriate Praxis II content test(s).
-No waivers are allowed.
-Early childhood-middle childhood and early adolescence students will be required to pass the Wisconsin Foundations of Reading Test.
-Both tests need to be completed by May 1 for fall student teaching and November 1 for spring student teaching.
+Early childhood-middle childhood and middle childhood-early adolescence students will be required to pass the Wisconsin Foundations of Reading Test.
+Both tests or GPA need to be completed by May 1 for fall student teaching and November 1 for spring student teaching.

 - Have been admitted into the School of Education for one full semester prior to student teaching.